jaimeperez/iSHAKE/README.md

     * Additionally, a file can be specified as the source of the data to hash.
       Input can also be passed into the utility by using a UNIX pipe.

-* `ishakesumd` equivalent to _ishakesum_ for directories.
+* `ishakesumd` is the equivalent to _ishakesum_ for directories.
 It takes a directory as a parameter, and searches for files in there, applying the algorithm over each file as a different block.
 Files should be numbered (starting with 1) with their corresponding block number.
 Its parameters are the same as for _ishakesum_, with two main differences:

     * `--hex` is **not available**.
 Input cannot be hex-encoded, nor piped into the program.